fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - CTI blogs, vendor writeups, and APT reports often contain IOCs, TTPs, and attribution assessments.
 - Useful for cross-referencing but be mindful of bias or different threat actor naming schemes.

-For example, read Securelist, Trendmicro blogs or CheckPoint research blog for references and update your knowledge for the current threat:
+For example, read Securelist, Trendmicro blogs or CheckPoint research blog for references and update your knowledge on the current threat:

 ![](https://github.com/user-attachments/assets/4e7ebbfe-d3cb-41f9-9684-361120b93a6f)